Hassafo/hp-Prodesk-600-G3-MT-opencore-Hackintosh-NVIDIA-GPU/README.md

 - Metal acceleration for Nvidia GT 730 dGPU
 - Dual GPU configuration,
 Intel HD 530 for video decoding and Nvidia GT 730 for display
-- Displayport works fpr iGPU & dGPU
+- Displayport works for iGPU & dGPU
 - USB Ports
 - Speakers & Audio Output (backside)
 - Displayport Audio
 - Sleep and Wake
 - Ethernet
 - SATA drive support
-- SIP is disabled in config.pl
+- SIP is disabled in config.plist
+-
 - VGA not tested

 #### Not working yet:

-- Native power management for Nvidia GT 730
-- Writing NVRAM (blocked with boot-arg `rtcfx_exclude=00-FF`).

-### 2. Specs

-* Chipset Q270
-* Intel i5-6500
-* HD 530 iGPU
-* Nvidia GT 730 2GB
-* SATA SSD
-* SMBIOS: iMac 17,1 (same CPU and also dual-GPU machine)
+- The frontside Audio Out (for headphones) und the Audio In on the backside don't work.
+I have only tried Alcid=28 so far with AppleALC (apple native audio).
+- Native power management for Nvidia GT 730.
+I tried with [this](https://elitemacx86.com/threads/how-to-enable-discrete-gpu-power-management-nvidia-amd.657/) guide, using [AGPMInjector Kext](https://github.com/Pavo-IM/AGPMInjector), but could nit get the `Heuristic-ID` of `04 00 00 00`, so I removed the Kext from the EFI.
+Feel free to try!

+- Writing NVRAM (blocked with boot-arg `rtcfx_exclude=00-FF`): NVRAM is a big issue with this machine.
+Something with Opencore or macOS doesn't get along with the board's RTC-clock thing.
+After every boot with Opencore, you get `POST ERROR: Real-time clock power loss (005)`.
+Only SSDT-AWAC and the `rtcfx_exclude=00-FF` boot-arg can solve this.
+The boot-arg blocks any inteferance with the sectors, so NVRAM-dependent things like disabling SIP don't work.
+That is why I disabled it in the Config.plist.
+There is a possibility to look for the "bad" sectors with `rtcfx_exclude=XX-XX`, but I did not need it anyway.